 The Chinafication of the Western World

-Are you willing to sell yourself and your children to the State in order to keep everyone "safe?"
+Are you willing to submit to the state's web of lies in order to keep everyone 'safe'?

 I will never forget my 50th birthday, bathed as it was in blood.
 Blood on the floor, blood on the walls.
 Blood in the bathroom sink.